300hHZ/mr-robogers-neighborhood/README.md

 * **Numbers containing a 2: Entire number replaced with "Boop!"**
 * **Numbers containing a 1: Entire number replaced with "Beep!"**

+### Extra features include:

+* Loading screen animation & transitions.
+* Separate transitions and results for valid and invalid submissions.
+* Optional name input.
+* A second button to perform the same operation, but reverse the resulting array output.

+## Setup/Installation Requirements

+* _Clone this repository to your desktop_
+* _Navigate to the top level of the directory_
+* _Open js/index.html_

+## Known Bugs

+* Not very scalable friendly.
+* Very basic layout styling.
+* Code could be refactored to be much more efficient.
+* Can't resize loading screen image without hiding loading text.

 ## Specs
 ```